vandermark1977/MindergaskWhupload-Domoticz/README.md

 In your domoticz create a lua script and copy the code.

 You need:
-- the IDX of the heatpump usage counter.
+- IDX of the heatpump/kWh usage counter.
 - Your personal mindergas API